ForestTea/foresttea/README.md

 1. Get the events, so you can save the emojis differently from still to animated.
 [EmojiCreated](https://github.com/ForestTea/foresttea/blob/main/Events/EmojiCreated) and [EmojiDeleted](https://github.com/ForestTea/foresttea/blob/main/Events/EmojiDeleted)
 2. Get the [command](https://github.com/ForestTea/foresttea/blob/main/Commands/emojis) what list your emojis numbers with the remaining slots, differently with the server levels.

-( You need to create a command for add them manually, if already have emojis.
-After that it works good if the bot runs. )
+( You need to create a command for add them manually, if already have emojis on the server.
+Fresh server the best. )